Research CommonsResearch Commons

 Start a new run

-A dialog to launch from the browser — pick a provider (only connected ones are offered), GPUs, entrypoint, project dir, runtime, and an optional price cap.
+A dialog to launch from the browser — pick a provider (only connected ones are offered), then a GPU preset card (model + VRAM, narrowed to that provider via /v1/gpus) and a count, an entrypoint, project dir, and runtime.
+For cloud runs it also exposes min VRAM, disk, and region alongside an optional price cap.
 It submits to the control plane and opens the live run view.
+See GPU selection & VRAM.

 Runs & Run detail